 Ref: Shanmugasundaram ER, Rajeswari G, Baskaran K, Rajesh Kumar BR, Radha Shanmugasundaram K, Kizar Ahmath B. J Ethnopharmacol 1990 Oct;30(3):281-94.

 Antidiabetic effect of a leaf extract from Gymnema sylvestre in non-insulin-dependent diabetes mellitus patients

-This study reviewed the effectiveness of GS4 which an extract from the leaves of Gymnema sylvestre in controlling hyperglycaemia.
-22 Type 2 diabetic patients on conventional oral anti-hyperglycaemic agents participated in this study.
-GS4 (400 mg/day) was administered for 18-20 months as a supplement to the conventional oral drugs.
-During GS4 supplementation the patients showed a significant reduction in blood glucose, glycosylated haemoglobin and glycosylated plasmaproteins.
-Conventional drug dosage was able to be decreased.
-Five of the 22 diabetic patients were able to discontinue their conventional drug and maintain their blood glucose homeostasis with GS4 alone.
-The study results suggest that the beta cells may be regenerated/repaired in Type 2 diabetic patients on GS4 supplementation.
-This is supported by the appearance of raised insulin levels in the serum of patients after GS4 supplementation.
+This study reviewed the effectiveness of GS4 in controlling hyperglycaemia.
+Type 2 diabetic patients on conventional oral medication were given 400 mg/day G4 for 18-20 months as a supplement to their medication.
+The patients demonstrated a marked reduction in blood glucose, glycosylated haemoglobin and glycosylated plasmaprotein levels permitting conventional medication dosage to be lowered.
+1/4 of the diabetic patients were able to maintain their blood glucose balance with GS4 by itself.
+The results suggest that pancreas beta cells may actually be regenerated or repaired with G4 supplementation.

 Baskaran K, Kizar Ahamath B, Radha Shanmugasundaram K, Shanmugasundaram ER.
 J. Ethnopharmacol 1990 Oct;30(3):295-300.